msupply-foundation/msupply_docs/content/docs/dispensary/dispensary.md

 #### Issue [Quantity] of units in packs of [Pack Size]

-In the `Issue Quantity` field, you can enter the quantity that you want to issue to your patient.
+In the `Issue` field, you can enter the quantity that you want to issue to your patient.

 By default, you are invited to issue a quantity of **units**.
 However, you have the possibility to issue a quantity of packs instead by changing the value in the second dropdown (`Pack Size`).